Some examples in the theory of Beurling's generalized prime numbers: Auxiliary lemmas

-\end{lemma} Naturally, the derivative in (\ref{eqnvwkahane2}) is taken in the distributional sense with respect to the variable $t$.
 Our strategy in the next two sections to show Theorem \ref{thmain} is to exhibit examples of generalized number systems which break down the conditions from Lemma \ref{lemnvwkahane} but satisfy those from Lemma \ref{lemsufcondcesaro}.